 Something smells a bit fishy, if you ask me.

 Considering the fact that whales, for example, are generally believed to have arisen around 55 million years ago, we have a giant issue on our hands.
-The whales arose 55 million years ago, but the mountains we have found them on came to exist more than 1 billion years ago (at least).
-Math is not my strongest suit, but that is a separation of at least 945 million years, give or take.
+The whales arose 55 million years ago, but the mountains we have found them on came to exist around 65 (or so) million years ago.
+Math is not my strongest suit, but that is a separation of at least 10 million years, give or take.
 It seems to me that the whales would need to have existed before the mountain ranges did, if they were to have become fossilized on them.
 Right?

-There is absolutely no way that marine fossils could exist on mountain ranges, if the mountain ranges came to exist hundreds of millions of years before the sea creatures themselves!
-The mountains would have existed very long before creatures like whales were ever around.
+There is absolutely no way that marine fossils could exist on mountain ranges, if the mountain ranges came to exist millions of years before the sea creatures themselves!
+The mountains would have existed well before creatures like whales were ever around.
 Yet, whale fossils (and others) exist on our highest mountains.

 I simply don’t see a reenactment of Free Willy, where a giant whale jumps 29,000 feet out of the water and lands on a mountain.
 But that’s just me.